 And now comes the best.
-It’s all recently updated, no old stuff and hotels in need of love.
+I have t’s all recently updated, with no old stuff and hotels in need of love.

 Table of Contents

-- 1 Where to stay in Key West – In a nutshell
+- 1 Where to stay in Key West – Key points

-- 2 Where to stay in Key West on the beach
+- 2 best place to stay in key west on the beach

 - 3 Where to stay in Key West on a budget